Airlines are spending a lot of time and money on deep cleaning services. Atlanta’s Hartsfield-Jackson International Airport isn’t the only one.

 The airline industry has been among the hardest hit by Covid-19 and most carriers have adopted strict health protocols on mask-wearing and cabin cleaning to cut transmission, reassure passengers and revive travel.

 Demand for airplane-seat coverings that repel viruses and bacteria has soared during the Covid-19 pandemic, as carriers look to cut the time and cost of cleaning cabins.
-Businesses like Happy Cloud are being called because of their Covid Disinfecting and Fogging Services.
+Businesses are being called because of their Covid Disinfecting and Fogging Services.